GridTech123/City-Driver/README.md

 City Driver is the current game that GridTech is working on current game that GridTech is working on.
 It is a game where you drive around and complete objectives and then gain money to buy better cars and houses that can repaire your car.

 OBJECTIVES ARE HERE!!! we are happy to announce that you can now complete objectives and get money!!!

-WARNING: this game is a demo there is a lot to be added!!